Email: rfloyd@hooverhullturner.com

 - Represented attorney in nationally reported disciplinary action involving Rule 1.7 charge arising from relationship with client’s spouse; hearing officer’s report of no misconduct affirmed by unanimous Indiana Supreme Court

-- Represented attorney in highly publicized disciplinary action involving the reporting of suspected child abuse in a school setting, handling of contraband as evidence, the tension between Rule 1.6 confidentiality duties and providing information to law enforcement, as well as public policy concerning the use of confidentiality agreements.
+- Represented attorney in highly publicized disciplinary action involving the reporting of suspected child abuse in a school setting, handling of contraband as evidence, the tension between Rule 1.6 confidentiality duties and providing information to law enforcement, as well as public policy concerning the use of confidentiality agreements

-White Collar Defense
+White Collar Investigations and Defense

-Investigations and Crisis Management
+Individual Representations and Crisis Management

 - Represented national figure in media and legal crisis